 Rhythms of study and reflection.

-We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ… (2 Corinthians 10:5)
+We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
+(2 Corinthians 10:5)

 Speak.
 In conversation, also share your perspective.
 Work to articulate your thoughts and put them into words.
 Teach what you are learning.
 This can be through formal classes, informal conversations, blog entries, and social media engagement.
 The work of articulation helps to refine the mind and allows your thoughts to be scrutinized by others.

-Therefore, we are ambassadors for Christ, God making his appeal through us.
-We implore you on behalf of Christ, be reconciled to God.
+We are therefore Christ’s ambassadors, as though God were making his appeal through us.
+We implore you on Christ’s behalf: Be reconciled to God.
 (2 Corinthians 5:20)

 Reflect.
 After periods of listening and speaking (learning and teaching) let the mind rest by reflecting on each of those interactions.
 Let concepts take root.
 Take time to become aware of and evaluate overarching thought structures.
 Sometimes simple stillness and silence can allow for this.
 Other times meditative practices such as the Examen can provide more structure.

 Be still, and know that I am God… (Psalm 46:10)

 Love the Lord your God with all your strength: